Way 2 Goodlife

 • Websites – Create and design websites, or host a blog.

 • Resell online – Find items on sale at stores and then sell them on eBay for a profit.
 You can sell toys, collectibles, or electronic equipment on Craigslist.
-Check out CafePress where you can create your store and sell items.
+Check out CafePress, create your store, and sell items.
 Also, check out the different “yard sale” pages on Facebook.

 Tween girl takes selfie